Emad-Eldin-G/Django-Commerce-Project/README.md

 # Simple E-commerce like WebApp

 ## Features
-- Posting new listings for your product (with image support)
+- Post new listings for your product (with image support)
 - A wishlist system to add favourite listings
 - Comments on each listing page
 - User Authentication (Login, register, etc)